hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/apollo-client.md

 At the end, we instantiate ApolloClient by passing in our HttpLink and a new instance of `InMemoryCache` (recommended caching solution).
 We are wrapping all of this in a function which will return the client.

-We are going to make use of this function inside `App` component.